pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fixes Completed

 ### Fix

-* follower song location is not reset on a change of song *
+* follower song location is not reset on a change of song
+* Eliminate song views from history
+* Data on bpm during play pause
+* I shall be released x2 required
+* Stop scrolling if last is seen
+* Temp drums for tempo
+* Single key for tap to tempo
+* Drums during tempo change
+* "get it on": section too large for autoscroll: autoroll like repeats are expanded: each lyric on grid row, hide chords if not on that repeat, current < top: show top, current > bottom: show bottom
+* As requester with blue square fill
+* Random scroll location for songlist on start
+* elminate initial bounce at startup: chrome on mac only?, follower?
+* player, follower: no display adjustment popup
+*
 * sort file read find by modification date
 * add local songlist on single button